SyncfusionExamples/getting-started-with-.net-maui-expander/README.md

 # Getting Started with the .NET MAUI Expander
-The Syncfusion [.NET MAUI Expander](https://www.syncfusion.com/maui-controls/maui-expander?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples) is a layout control capable of loading any UI view in both header and content sections.
+The [.NET MAUI Expander](https://www.syncfusion.com/maui-controls/maui-expander?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples) is a layout control capable of loading any UI view in both header and content sections.
 A quick-start project that shows how to work with the Syncfusion Expander control in the .NET MAUI application.
 It also contains code customizations that can be done to the header and content views.

 ## Project prerequisites